 Alumni Fellow Election

 Yale alumni vote each spring to elect one new Alumni Fellow to serve a six-year term on the Yale Corporation, the University’s governing board.
 The Office of the Secretary conducts the election.
-In Spring 2016 Yale alumni voted to elect a new Alumni Fellow to fill the vacancy caused by the expiration of the term of current Fellow, Dr. Francisco Cigarroa ‘79 B.S.
+In 2017 alumni will vote to elect an Alumni Fellow to fill the vacancy caused by the end of term of alumni fellow E. John Rice, Jr., ‘88 B.A.
 Read more.

 Since the commencement of 1702, the Yale Corporation has awarded honorary degrees to recognize outstanding achievement.
 Currently, the honorary degrees awarded annually at the University’s Commencement are the highest honors conferred by Yale.
 From Martin Luther King, Jr. to Frank Lloyd Wright and Cole Porter, those who have received honorary degrees represent collectively the aspirations of this institution.
 Recipients over the years have been models of excellence and service to our students, to our graduates, to our community, and to the world.
 Read more.